iamtheblackunicorn/dls/README.md

 ### Installing

-Depending on your system, you might have to add the directory `blackunicorn/bin` on to your `$PATH` by either modifying system settings or issuing commands from the command-line.
+Depending on your system, you might have to add the directory `blackunicorn/bin` to your `$PATH` by either modifying system settings or issuing commands from the command-line.
 The directory specified has to be created somewhere on your file-system and the executable you just generated has to be moved into this directory.

 ## Note :scroll: